sharkshadix/agritech/README.md

 <div id="top"></div>

-# AgriGo
+# AgriTech

 ---

 ## Introduction

 Agriculture faces a host of challenges, from unpredictable weather conditions to soil degradation and plant diseases.
-These issues can reduce crop yields, increase costs, and impact food security. **AgriGo** is a web application designed to bridge the gap between modern agricultural practices and advanced technologies like machine learning and deep learning.
+These issues can reduce crop yields, increase costs, and impact food security. **AgriTech** is a web application designed to bridge the gap between modern agricultural practices and advanced technologies like machine learning and deep learning.
 By providing tools for crop disease detection, fertilizer recommendations, and crop selection advice, AgriGo empowers farmers to make data-driven decisions and optimize their farming processes.

 ---